IFC has switched to SOFR for all new USD business effective Jan. 1, 2022.

 In line with global USD lending markets, IFC ceased issuing new financial instruments based on LIBOR—the London Interbank Offered Rate—on Dec.
 31, 2021.
 LIBOR will continue to be quoted until June 30, 2023, for existing legacy transactions previously committed in LIBOR.

 IFC has conducted a comprehensive analysis of the impact of the transition on our corporation from a lending, funding, accounting, operations, information technology, and legal perspective, and we are now able to offer USD variable rate loans referencing Term SOFR and/or Daily Compound SOFR.
 If you require products beyond Term SOFR or Daily Compounded SOFR, please contact the LIBOR team or your relationship manager.

-IFC is monitoring market developments and working toward a smooth transition to a successor benchmark rate.
-IFC is collaborating with partners in the financial industry—particularly with Multilateral Development Banks and other Development Finance Institutions—to track industry developments and develop best practices, including fallback language for bilateral and multilateral transactions.
+IFC is also collaborating with partners in the financial industry, including other Multilateral Development Banks and Development Finance Institutions, to ensure consistency with industry developments and develop best practices, for example, with mechanisms for transitioning bilateral and multilateral transactions.

-For information on market guidance and the transition process, visit these websites:
+For the latest information on market guidance and the transition process, please visit these websites:

 For U.S. dollar markets, efforts toward determining an alternative benchmark rate are being led by the Alternative Reference Rates Committee, which includes private market participants convened by the Federal Reserve Board and the Federal Reserve Bank of New York.